 Tim Nicholas 14:30

 Yeah, well, look, I think you've touched on a few of them that are, you know, valid for a whole range of different people and because, you know, human nature is what it is that we all act in different ways when it comes to these sorts of things.
 And, you know, people will react differently to, you know, getting a speeding fine, or, you know, being late for a meeting.
-So it's the same sort of behaviors, how do you train yourself to ensure you don't speed or you Don't get late for leading, in the case of this loyalty tax concept, there is a large degree of apathy, apathy and laziness that does exist out there.
+So it's the same sort of behaviours, how do you train yourself to ensure you don't speed or you Don't get late for leading, in the case of this loyalty tax concept, there is a large degree of apathy, apathy and laziness that does exist out there.
 But I also think there's a degree of shyness or anxious or nervousness on the part of people to actually make that phone call and talk to a provider and ask them for a better deal.
 Right.
 So that is a little bit intimidating for for a lot of people.
-And we'd encourage people to, you know, look for techniques and ways to be able to overcome that, that that type of behavior, you've also got this other factor, which is probably more of a, you know, 21st century thing is that we're all so busy, and we've got so much going on in our lives, and, you know, short attention span.
+And we'd encourage people to, you know, look for techniques and ways to be able to overcome that, that that type of behaviour, you've also got this other factor, which is probably more of a, you know, 21st century thing is that we're all so busy, and we've got so much going on in our lives, and, you know, short attention span.
 So our whole being is being sort of, you know, bombarded with the, the world around us and our daily tasks and our big commitment.
 So in a lot of respects, I think, you know, people just push it to the back of their mind, it goes to the back of the drawer, and then pay, they just don't, you know, the time is up to make that payment, and they go, you know, damn, I'll just do it, don't even stop and think about it.
 Because to give themselves, the time to do that little bit of extra shopping around, is, is kind of time they don't have or they don't want to make for themselves, so they don't do it.
 So, you know, so you've got these real combinations of factors going on.
 And for some, it might be a couple of them.
 But for other people, it may be just simply one of them.
 And one of them is the driving force behind why they're not shopping around.

 Blaize Pengilly 16:43